NivBen/technion-project-2018/README.md

 ---

 #### EncryptedSpark
-Adding the Encryption option to Apache Spark.
+Adding the Encryption option to Apache Spark. <br />
-We've added ***HashiCorp Vault*** to Spark, which will hold the keys for encryption/decryption of user files the cloud, corrently working locally, with one token, it will be updated to serve several clients in future versions.
+We've added ***HashiCorp Vault*** to Spark, which will hold the keys for encryption/decryption of user files the cloud, corrently working locally, with one token, it will be updated to serve several clients in future versions. <br />
 Includes altered parquet-format and parquet-mr folders in folder named 182-231 (not including our altercations)
 ##### Instructions:
 Open a vault server (```vault server -dev```) and copy the root token provided.